albamerdani/deepsea-python-task/README.md

 `python3 app/main.py `

-Open your browser and put the below paths to access json report
+Open your browser and put the below paths to access json reports

 http://127.0.0.1:5000/top10Pages